 How important is Russia to Australian security policy?
 Is it a legitimate major power that deserves to be taken seriously?
 Is it a threat, an irritant, or even a potential future partner on security challenges?
 This course explores Russia’s resurgent role in global politics and security as well as its worldview.

-The fee for this course is $1,300 (GST ex) for Commonwealth participating agencies and NSC Partners.
+Note 2019 dates to be confirmed.
+A fee of $1,300 (GST ex) applies to this course for Commonwealth participating agencies and NSC Partners.
 The open rate is $1,600 (GST ex).

 This course explores the significance of Russia’s resurgence as a global power and player, and the potential implications for Australia’s security interests.
 You will consider how seriously we should take Russia as a legitimate power – and whether we should think of it as a threat, irritant or potentially valuable political partner on selected issues.